dkarthe/webjeda-blog/about.md

 WebJeda is a web designing company based in Bengaluru.
 Designing beautiful responsive and functional websites is our passion.

-I had no plans to turn this passion into a business.
+My name is Sharath and I'm the author of this blog.
+I had no plans to turn this passion for web designing into a business.
 But when you love what you do, why not do it for living?!

 If you are looking for a modern, fast loading, visually appealing website then [contact](https://price.webjeda.com/#contact) me.
 You can choose from the available [packages](https://price.webjeda.com/) (final price depends on the requirement).